hpaulo/sports-betting/README.md

 [matchup, stats] = parseMatchupStats('../data/generated/MatchupStats.csv');
 ```

 Create a betting pool for and against a team for a given matchup by using generateBettingPool.
-It is a naive betting pool which bets almost entirely for the expected winner based on past matchups of the two teams, but there is a small percent of bets that are completely random.
+It is a naive betting pool which bets almost entirely (proportionally) for the expected winner based on past matchups of the two teams, but there is a small percent of bets that are spread evenly over the two teams.

 ```
 [teamPool opponentPool] = generateBettingPool(stats(2,:), 100)